psychemedia/storytelling-notes/antiquities-nursery-literature-quarterly-review-1819.md

 'So spake the son of the Chan, and the children ran, but when they came back they could not find the cap, for he had placed it on the head of his companion, and they sought for it in vain. -

-* And the son of the Chan and his companion travelled onwards, and they came to a forest wherein they met many Tchadkurrs who were quarrelling with each other.
+And the son of the Chan and his companion travelled onwards, and they came to a forest wherein they met many Tchadkurrs who were quarrelling with each other.
 "Why do you thus dispute?" said they.

-* It is I, exclaimed each Tchadkurr, to whom these boots belong.
+"It is I", exclaimed each Tchadkurr, "to whom these boots belong."

-« What is the use of the boots?
+"What is the use of the boots?"

-'© He who wears these boots," answered the Tchadkurrs, " is conveyed to any country wherein he wishes himself."
+"He who wears these boots," answered the Tchadkurrs, "is conveyed to any country wherein he wishes himself."

-* « Now," unswerred the son of the Chan, " go all of you that way, and he who first runs hither shall obtain the boots."
+"Now," answered the son of the Chan, "go all of you that way, and he who first runs hither shall obtain the boots."

-* And the Tchadkurrs ran their race accordingly.
+"And the Tchadkurrs ran their race accordingly.
 But the Chan's son had concealed the boots in the bosom of his companion, who at the same time had the cap upon his head.
 And the Tchadkurrs sought for the boots, but they found them not, and they went away.'—Second Relation of Ssidi Kur,

 more correctly, Jack's history is a popular and degraded version of the traditions upon which our earliest romances are founded.
 'The Mount of Cornwall,' which was kept by a large and monstrous Giant, is St. Michael's Mount; and the Giant Corinoran, whom Jack dispatched there, and who 'was eighteen feet high and about three yards round, is the same who figures in the romance of Tristan.
 It was by killing this Corimoran, (the Corineeus probably of Jeffery of Monmouth and the Brut,) that Jack acquired his triumphal epithet of the Giant-Killer.*